NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 In this case, we'll use `fetchTarball`, which takes the URI path to the download file and a SHA256 hash of its contents.

-We won't know what the hash really is until we download it, but fortunately Nix will complain at us if we're wrong, so we can fake it with a bunch of zeroes (53 to be exact):
+Here is our first iterative debugging technique: we can't actually know the hash until after we've downloaded and unpacked the tarball, but Nix will complain at us if the hash we supplied was incorrect, so we can just supply a fake one with `lib.fakeSha256` and change our derivation after Nix informs us of the correct hash:

 ```nix
 # hello.nix